Updated: Apr 13

 Place the plate in the freezer for 15-30 minutes to set.

 Cookies can be eaten straight from the freezer or, once they set, moved to the fridge.
 They can be kept in a container in the fridge for a week or freezer for about a month.

-* Nut butter- my favorite for this recipe is sunflower seed butter, but almond or peanut works great too.
+* Nut butter- my favorite for this recipe is peanut butter but sunflower butter and almond butter work great too.
 If you use a nut butter that is oily, mix really well before putting it in the pot.

 ** Cacao is less processed than cocoa.
 It is pretty available in grocery stores now, but can also be found on Amazon or at any health food store.
 Cocoa works in a pinch but you won't get all of the healthy antioxidants. *** Honey can be used instead of syrup.